 3. Identify Healthier Routines

-When going through your list of bad habits, identify which ones can be replaced with healthier routines.
+When going through your list of bad habits, identify those that can be replaced with healthier routines.
 If you’ve become a couch potato, replace this bad habit with an exercise routine.
 Get up and aim to be mobile as often as possible whether it’s a walk around the block or climbing the stairs.

 Ritualistic healthy routines such as early morning rituals may help you overcome unhealthy routines.
-Taking up a sport such as marathon running or mountain biking may be the key you need to stop performing unhealthy routines.
-While this isn’t a foolproof solution to removing bad habits, it has helped people overcome some of their more difficult bad behavior.
+Taking up a sport such as marathon running or mountain biking could be the key you need to stop performing unhealthy routines.
+While this isn’t a foolproof solution to removing bad habits, it has helped people overcome some of their more difficult behaviors.

 4. Plan Ahead